 Spod Lithium Provides Exploration Update on Northwestern Ontario Lithium Projects

-/EIN News/ -- VANCOUVER, British Columbia, March 02, 2023 (GLOBE NEWSWIRE) -- SPOD LITHIUM CORP. (“SPOD” or the “Company”) (CSE: SPOD) (OTCQB:EEEXF) is pleased to announce results from a reconnaissance exploration program on the Niemi Pegmatite Project, carried out in the fall of 2022, which confirmed lithium-bearing pegmatites near the historic Niemi Occurrence (Ontario Geological Survey MDI42E05SW00017).
+VANCOUVER, British Columbia, March 02, 2023 (GLOBE NEWSWIRE) -- SPOD LITHIUM CORP. ("SPOD" or the "Company") SPOD EEEXF is pleased to announce results from a reconnaissance exploration program on the Niemi Pegmatite Project, carried out in the fall of 2022, which confirmed lithium-bearing pegmatites near the historic Niemi Occurrence (Ontario Geological Survey MDI42E05SW00017).
 The geological study was conducted in conjunction with a site visit for an upcoming NI 43-101 technical report which will focus on the Niemi and North Nipigon.
 Grab samples taken on the project as part of the site visit returned up to 0.38 % Li20.
 The NI 43-101 report is nearly complete and will be submitted for review in the coming weeks.

 SPOD is earning a 100% interest in three northwestern Ontario based pegmatite projects: North Nipigon – Niemi, Ferdinand Lake and the Byron Pegmatite.
 The North Nipigon – Niemi Project is adjacent to Rock Tech's Georgia Lake Deposit and Imagine Lithium's Jackpot project (Figure 1).
 The Ferdinand Project is in the Birch-Uchi Sub-province and is host to the Ferdinand No. 1 & No. 2 mineral occurrences, which have not had significant exploration work since 1982.
 Finally, the Byron Pegmatite project is a highly prospective land package on Highway 17, west of Thunder Bay, ON, near International Lithium's Raleigh Lake project.